djalbat/yapp/README.md

 ### Overall styles

 A handful of overall styles, mainly colours, can be overridden directly.
 The most elegant way to do this is with programmatic styles.
-For example, you can use the following approach:
+You can take the following approach, for example:

 ```
 "use strict";